ryansereno/FiraCodeiScript-Patched/README.md

 Download or clone this repository and install the fonts on your system.

-In your editor of choice set the font to `Fira Code iScript`.
+In your editor of choice set the font to `Fira Code iScript Regular Nerd Font`.
 Also, ensure that the current theme and syntax highlighting utilize italic.